ndelo/runback-puppet-bolt-node-executor/README.md

 Note: If no bolt-user is specified, then plugin will default to node's 'username' value.

 ## Bolt configuration files
 No bolt specific configuration is needed.
-However, if you wish to use Bolt configuration files, these should exist in a .puppetlabs folder in the home directory of the rundeck user, usually $RUNDECK_BASE.
+However, if you wish to use Bolt configuration files, these should exist in a .puppetlabs/ folder in the home directory of the rundeck user, usually $RUNDECK_BASE.
+Settings set in Rundeck project configurations will override settings in bolt.yml.

 ## Notes about this plugin